 The District adheres to FERPA guidelines and allows for student privacy, when requested, with the completion and submission of the Student Information Opt-Out Form.
-Completion and submission of the form by parents/guardians will exclude/block the student from appearing in pictures, media/ communication channels, websites, etc.
+Completion and the submission of form by parents/guardians will exclude/block the student from appearing in pictures, communication channels. websites, etc.